filipbagen/iot-weather-station/README.md

 ## Platform

 I decided to use Firebase as my cloud platform for several reasons.
 First, it's free for small projects like this, and the real-time database is perfect for IoT applications where you want immediate updates.
-Firebase also integrates really well with Flutter, which made building the mobile app much easier.
+I have also worked with it previously.

 The data flow looks like this:

 - Raspberry Pi Pico → Firebase Realtime Database → Flutter App → DeepSeek V3 API

-I used Firebase becasue I have worked with it before and it is easy to get started with.

 ## The code